-- 5.13 Ensuring all staff receive a safeguarding induction and are provided with a copy of this policy, Keeping Children Safe in Education (KCSIE) Part 1 and Annex A, the staff Code of Conduct, school's Behaviour Policy, and the Children Missing Education Policy. - 5.14 All staff undertake appropriate child protection training that is updated annually. - 5.15 The Single Central Record is up-to-date and accurate. - 5.16 Required policies and procedures are available and up-to-date. - 5.17 Safer recruitment procedures are being followed. - 5.18 Information on the website is accurate and up-to-date. - 5.19 Staff are aware of safeguarding procedures and are following these. - 5.20 Children report being safe and parents report that their children feel safe.
+- 5.16 Ensuring all Trust staff receive a safeguarding induction and are provided with a copy of this policy, Keeping Children Safe in Education (KCSIE) Part 1 and Annex A, the staff Code of Conduct, school's Behaviour Policy, and the Children Missing Education Policy. - 5.17 All staff undertake appropriate child protection training that is updated annually. - 5.18 The Single Central Records are up-to-date and accurate at each of the schools with Rebecca Cheetham staffs details. - 5.19 Required policies and procedures are available and up-to-date. - 5.20 Safer recruitment procedures are being followed. - 5.21 Information on the website is accurate and up-to-date. - 5.22 Staff are aware of safeguarding procedures and are following these. - 5.23 Children report being safe and parents report that their children feel safe.

-Where any of these are not the case, it is the responsibility of the Safeguarding Link Governor to provide suitable challenge to the school and raise the issues with the Governing Body.
-Where there are significant concerns, the Safeguarding Link Governor should take the appropriate action, including contacting the relevant staff at the local authority or the Designated Officer in line with the processes outlined in this Policy.
+Where any of these are not the case, it is the responsibility of the Safeguarding Link Trustee to provide suitable challenge to the DSL so that these issues can be raised and dealt with by the relevant school or schools or within Rebecca Cheetham - as relevant.
+Where there are significant concerns, the Safeguarding Link Trustee should take the appropriate action, including contacting the relevant staff at the local authority or the Designated Officer in line with the processes outlined in this Policy.